Home » Blog » Consultant Resources » Why I’m thankful to work at PI

 And on, and on, and on.
 It wasn’t until I started working at The Predictive Index® that I finally understood what it meant to be happy and satisfied at work.

-July class of PIoneers
+July of PIoneers

 The PI difference